paladin-t/my_basic/README.md

 * Execute the binary without arguments to enter the interactive mode
 	* Type "HELP" and hint Enter to get detail usages of the interpreter
-* Pass a file path to the binary to load and run that script file directly
+* Pass a file path to the binary to load and run that BASIC file directly
 * Pass an argument `-e` followed by an expression to evaluate and print instantly, as a simple calculator, eg. `-e "2 * (3 + 4)"`

-### Combine with existing projects
+### Combining with existing projects

 MY-BASIC is cleanly written in a single C source file and an associated header file.
-Just copy [`core/my_basic.c`](core/my_basic.c) and [`core/my_basic.h`](core/my_basic.h) to your project folder and add them to a build configuration.
+Just copy [`core/my_basic.c`](core/my_basic.c) and [`core/my_basic.h`](core/my_basic.h) to the folder of your project and add them to a build configuration.

 You can definitely [link with MY-BASIC as a lib](https://github.com/paladin-t/my_basic/wiki/Linking-with-MY_BASIC) as well.